Four Vital Signs of SaaS

 Vital signs don’t cure patients, doctors do.
 SaaS vital signs don’t fix companies, management teams do.
 But realistic benchmarking metrics do what ER vital signs do: pinpoint issues, provide actionable context, and allow you to get to work.

-Scale partner Rory O'Driscoll was at the 2019 Startup Grind conference where he discussed actionable takeaways from the Vital Signs research.
-Here is that presentation in its entirety:
+At the top of the page: Scale partner Rory O'Driscoll presentation at the 2019 Startup Grind conference where he discussed the Vital Signs framework.